r2devops/hub/docs/index.md

 # Home

-🎉Welcome to the Go2Scale hub ! 🎉
+Welcome to the Go2Scale hub ! 🎉

 **Go2Scale hub** is a collaborative hub of CI & CD **ready to use** jobs which helps you to quickly build powerful pipelines for your